Linguapress

 B 42 He always goes home by bus.

-2. YET, normally accompanied by NOT, implies non-commenced action.
+Yet normally accompanied by NOT, implies non-commenced or non-terminated action.
 It is most commonly found in negative statements - but it is not a simple negative equivalent of still.
-It does not imply discontinued action, i.e. action that has finished.
-For example:

 C1.
 The computer has not yet analysed the data.